 First of all, in the narcissistic world we live in today, it’s hard to believe that so many people are still so afraid to get up and dance confidently in front of a crowd.
 Every time I go to a party and see an empty floor, I just shake my head, roll my eyes and palm-face.
 Okay, maybe I don’t do all that.
 But I ask myself why, if dancing is so much fun!
-You’ve got nothing to lose (except maybe a couple of pounds).
-If you think you can’t dance, it is still not good enough reason to avoid the dance floor; practice makes perfect.
+You’ve got nothing to lose (except maybe some weight).
+If you think you can’t dance, it is still not good enough reason to avoid the dance floor — practice makes perfect.

-The hardest part is getting up on a lonely dance floor — completely sober — with all eyes on you.
-But once you’re up there, by the second or third song, adrenaline kicks in, replacing [your drink of choice], and your feet will feel smoother than James Brown’s on that dance floor.
+The hardest part when you’re self-conscious, or completely sober, is probably getting up on a lonely dance floor.
+All eyes are on you because people like a show.
+But once you’re up there, by the second or third song, adrenaline kicks in.
+You might not even need that [enter your drink of choice] anymore.

-The world is vast, and dances, it has many.
+The world is vast and dance types, it has many.
 It’s totally okay to come up with your own moves.
-Ignore TV shows with coordinated dances like Dancing with the Stars— it’ll ruin your life!
 Dancing like no one is watching means you’re really enjoying yourself, with your heart in it, and you don’t have a care in the world about what people think.
 How do you do that?
 Here are some quick tips.

-Confidence is everything no matter what kind of performance, so the very first thing you will need to do is work on your self-esteem.
-You have to tell yourself that you already are a dancer, and you have to believe it.
-I know people are judgmental as hell and they’ll laugh if your dance moves don’t meet the “standards,” but who gives a sh*t?
-Dance is an art form, and art is about expressing yourself!
-There is no unique universal way of dancing; you can dance however way you want.
+Confidence is everything for any kind of performance, so the very first thing you will need to do is work on your self-esteem.
+You have to tell yourself that you already are a dancer and you have to believe it.
+I know people are judgmental as hell and they’ll laugh if your dance moves don’t meet the “standard,” but who gives a sh*t?
+Dance is an art form, and art, we know, is subjective.
+It is about expressing yourself!
+There is no unique universal way of dancing; you can dance however you want.
 It’s your style.
 Own it!

 You might be a great dancer, too, but your social anxiety is powerful and it takes over.
-Any wrong move and you are dead, you think.
+One wrong move and you’re dead, you think.
 I know because I’ve been there.
 Well, spoiler alert: no one dies.
 It can take a while for you to free yourself, but you have to give it a little push, too.
-By the way, people may not even notice you’re on the floor, so stop being so self-conscious.
+By the way, people may not even notice you on the floor, so stop being so self-conscious.

 You can start out by going to small dance classes if you are too scared of the big crowds.
-Classes can help you loosen up and feel more comfortable making a move.
+Classes can help you loosen up and feel more comfortable as you move.
 It’s also a good way to meet people with similar interests in the process.
 The more dancing connections you make the better.
 Being around other dancers will make you feel at home.
 I used to attend classes at my local gym.
-It was not an official school, but it was a lot of fun.
+It was not an official dance school, but they had dance classes and it was a lot of fun.
 Keeping yourself involved in dancing helps you go at it with more ease the next time you’re at a party, nightclub or whatever.
 Check your community — some places offer free classes.
 Google is a good place to start.

 You’ve got to love music

-But in the western cultures we dance with music mainly, so it helps to learn to appreciate all music type.
+In Western cultures we dance with music mainly, so it helps to learn to appreciate all music types.